Abhinish-Kumar/Master-JavaScript/Introduction.md

 Javascript is a programming language used at both client and server side applications.

 Javascript is the language that browser understand natively.
+With first-class functions means we can use js functions as a variable.ANd folly a declarative style.
+Every thing in javascript is object and it follow eval function.